Teller Law Firm in the News

 The Class Action challenges Traylor Bros.’s use of subjective, discretionary decision making in the hiring and discharge of laborers on the UW Project that disproportionately, and negatively, affected laborers who identify as black or African American.
 The Class Action also alleges that Traylor Bros. engaged in a pattern or practice of discrimination based on race where laborers who identify as black or African American were treated differently, and worse than, laborers who do not identify as black or African American in hiring, discharge, and while working on the UW Project.

 On January 21, 2016, Judge Coughenour of the United States District Court for the Western District of Washington certified the Class Action, but since then he decertified it due to concerns about manageability.
 The Court has not ruled on the underlying merits of the Class Action.
 African American workers on the UW Light Rail project who were not hired after being dispatched, were hired but later terminated, and/or believe they were otherwise treated unfairly now have a very limited period of time to pursue their claims.
 They should contact a lawyer right away.
-Our office is available at the phone number above.
+My office is available at the phone number above.

 Racial discrimination case against Traylor Brothers construction company

 Steve Teller and clients alleging racial discrimination against Traylor Brothers construction company on the Sound Transit UW Tunnel project.
 Listen to Stephen Teller’s interview with KNKX about the class-action lawsuit.